 Exceptions to Policy and Exam Grievances

 NCCPA is here to assist you if you need an exception to policy (ETP), have an exam grievance, or have a disciplinary issue.
 We understand that things can happen and have policies in place to help in specific situations.
-We have created a video that has a wealth of information and can answer many of your questions.
 If you find yourself needing assistance with an exception to policy, exam grievance or disciplinary policy question, we have more specific information below the video.

 NCCPA reviews ETP requests that pertain to a PAs inability to comply with an NCCPA certification requirement within the specified timeframe due to severe, extenuating circumstances.